• Recipes

 • 📖 Recipe

-Years ago, I was very lucky to learn a little bit of Asian cooking from a lovely Japanese woman, who was masterful at putting a dinner together that hit every taste you would want in your meal.
-To balance the salt and savory components on the plate, her meals always included some sort of tsukemono, a preserved, pickled vegetable.
+Years ago, I was fortunate to learn a little bit about Asian cooking from a lovely Japanese woman, who was masterful at putting a dinner together that hit every taste you would want in a meal.
+Her meals always included tsukemono, a preserved or pickled vegetable to balance the salt and savory components on the plate.

 Sometimes, it was daikon radish, cabbage, or burdock root.
-But my favorite was always her quick pickled cucumber.
-Added to a meal of rice, meat, and veg, they are the perfect refresher for your palate.
-These pickles refresh your taste buds the same way wine can enhance food and make your palate ready for another bite.
+But my favorite was always her quick-pickled cucumber.
+Added to a meal of rice, grilled meat, and veg, these quick pickles are the perfect refresher for your palate.
+They refresh your taste buds the same way wine can enhance food and make your palate ready for another bite.

 The ingredients, clockwise from top right: white vinegar, salt, fresh lemon juice, white granulated sugar, English cucumber, and at the bottom, optional garnishes - nori, and lemon zest.